johanmeiring/ansible-sftp/README.md

 * `sftp_home_partition`: The partition where SFTP users' home directories will be located.
 Defaults to "/home".
 * `sftp_group_name`: The name of the Unix group to which all SFTP users must belong.
 Defaults to "sftpusers".
-* `sftp_directories`: A list of directories that need to be created automatically for each SFTP user.
+* `sftp_directories`: A list of directories that need to be created automatically by default for all SFTP user.
 Defaults to a blank list (i.e. "[]").
   * Values can be plain strings, or dictionaries containing `name` and (optionally) `mode` key/value pairs.
 * `sftp_allow_passwords`: Whether or not to allow password authentication for SFTP.
 Defaults to False.
 * `sftp_enable_selinux_support`: Whether or not to explicitly enable SELinux support.
 Defaults to False.